mindojune/mindojune.github.io/_pages/publications.md

 ## 2025

+### **Speech-Integrated Modeling for Behavioral Coding in Counseling**
+**Do June Min**, Verónica Pérez-Rosas, Kenneth Resnicow, Rada Mihammcea
+*Proceedings of the 26th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2025)*

 ### **Speech Retrieval-Augmented Generation without Automatic Speech Recognition**
 **Do June Min**, Karel Mundnich, Andy Lapastora, Erfan Soltanmohammadi, Srikanth Ronanki, Kyu Han
 *Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP)*